techlore/go-incognito/Scripts/Section 3/15_ Safe Communication.md

 I’ve already mentioned some services that hit some, or all of these requirements, but there are more options.
 Chatsecure utilizes XMPP, more on that soon.
 Crytocat is okay if you’re alright with not having mobile clients.
-I mentioned XMPP.
-XMPP is a protocol used for sending messages with decentralization, open standards, and security as the main benefits, although keep in mind by default there is no end-to-end encryption, you must configure it.
+I mentioned XMPP; XMPP is a protocol used for sending messages with decentralization, open standards, and security as the main benefits, although keep in mind by default there is no end-to-end encryption, you must configure it.
 You can use Jabber to set it up, Kontalk, or any other XMPP client.
-There’s also the Matrix protocol, which attempts to improve on XMPP and is used in services like Riot.im.
+There’s also the Matrix protocol, which attempts to improve on XMPP and is used in services like Element.im.

 To summarize, at the end of the day, the messenger you pick is your call, each has pros and cons, and it ultimately comes down to what you trust the most, in combination with where your priorities lie, and what services you can realistically get your friends and family to use.
+I personally recommend Signal as something that hits lots of green flags.

 Outside direct messages, what about phone and video calls?
 For entry level stuff, Whatsapp offers both of these, and it’ll do an okay job, but remember that metadata is a huge problem.
 Signal is better, and offers both phone and video calls.
-Wire is also decent.
-For a more advanced phone threat model, consider using prepaid or burner phones for sensitive conversations.
-If you want a more permanent secondary number: iNumbr, Burner, and Shuffle are all great services to go check out.
+For a more advanced threat model, consider using prepaid or burner phones for sensitive conversations.
+If you want a more permanent secondary number: iNumbr, Burner, Shuffle, and mySudo are all great services to go check out.

 Moving on to email!
 This seems to be pretty good, right?
 Well, depending on your